iKWETA Safari Camp

 NOTE 2: The crater was also featured in “Africa from the air: Martin Harvey’s aerial photos of landscapes and wildlife” (The Telegraph’s Travel Magazine, 31 Aug 2012).

-The three optional excursions that iKWETA Safari Camp offers its guests [see the details, above], are actually innovative ways for family members and other groups to bond among the team members, to reduce personal stress, and to give the chance to people to get to know each other better while appreciating the great outdoors.
+The three optional excursions that iKWETA Safari Camp offers its guests [see the details, above], may be innovative ways for family members and other groups to bond among the team members, to reduce personal stress, and to give the chance to people to get to know each other better while appreciating the great outdoors.

-In our experience, nothing says “let’s work together”, or “let’s just have fun”, like members trying to scale up Gatwe (“Skull” Hill) near iKWETA Safari Camp …
+In our experience, nothing says “let’s work together”, or “let’s just have fun”, like members hiking to Gatwe (“Skull” Hill) near iKWETA Safari Camp …

 Similarly, nothing provides better bonding opportunities than step-challenges between members